yongjik/croquis/README.md

 - As you can see, the UI is rather primitive.

-If croquis seems useful to you, but some features are missing for your use case, then please consider filing an issue.
+If croquis seems useful to you, but some features are missing for your use case, then please feel free to file an issue.
 (Of course I can't guarantee anything, but it will be nice to know that someone's interested.)

 ## FAQ